Razmen/HowlingMoon/README.md

 Add localization files for language support.

-Use en_US.lang as the base for translations.
+Use en_us.lang as the base for translations.